 Texas law prohibits legal separations.
 To split, married couples must go through the full divorce process.

 However, married couples can enact an informal- or contractual separation.
 These may be wise options for couples who need to separate but are not ready to throw in the towel on their marriage.
 It can also be financially beneficial and help with parenting arrangements.
+Ensure informed decisions during legal separation with assistance from family law lawyers in Dallas who prioritize your interests.

 What Is Legal Separation?